-a. an Individual;

-- b. a Hindu Undivided Family; - c. a Company; - d. a Trust - e. a Firm; - f. an association of persons or a body of individuals, whether incorporated or not; - g. every artificial juridical person, not falling within any one of the above person (a to e); - h. any agency, office or branch owned or controlled by any one of the above persons (a to f). - I. Politically Exposed Persons (PEPs): Politically Exposed Persons are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g. Heads of States or of Governments, Senior Politicians, Senior Government /judicial /military officers, Senior executives of State-Owned Corporations, Important political party officials, etc. Company should gather sufficient information on any person / customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
-Company should verify the identity of the person and seek information about the sources of funds before accepting the PEP as a customer. - m.
-Suspicious transaction: means a transaction as defined below, including an attempted transaction, whether or not made in cash, which, to a person acting in good faith:

-a. gives rise to a reasonable ground of suspicion that it may involve proceeds of an offence specified in the Schedule to the Act, regardless of the value involved; or d. gives rise to a reasonable ground of suspicion that it may involve financing of the activities relating to terrorism.
+- a. an Individual; - b. a Hindu Undivided Family; - c. a Company; - d. a Trust - e. a Firm; - f. an association of persons or a body of individuals, whether incorporated or not; - g. every artificial juridical person, not falling within any one of the above person (a to e); - h. any agency, office or branch owned or controlled by any one of the above persons (a to f). - n.
+Politically Exposed Persons (PEPs): Politically Exposed Persons are individuals who are or have been entrusted with prominent public functions by a foreign country, including theHeads of States/ Governments, Senior Politicians, Senior Government or judicial or military officers, Senior executives of State-Owned Corporations and Important political party officials.
+Company should gather sufficient information on any person / customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
+Company should verify the identity of the person and seek information about the sources of funds before accepting the PEP as a customer. - o.
+Suspicious transaction: means a transaction as defined below, including an attempted transaction, whether or not made in cash, which, to a person acting in good faith: - a. gives rise to a reasonable ground of suspicion that it may involve proceeds of an offence specified in the Schedule to the Act, regardless of the value involved; or - b. appears to be made in circumstances of unusual or unjustified complexity; or - c. appears to not have economic rationale or bona-fide purpose; or - d. gives rise to a reasonable ground of suspicion that it may involve financing of the activities relating to terrorism.